-How To Deep-Fry a Delicious Turkey Plus Other Fun Foods
+How to Deep-Fry a Delicious Turkey and Other Fun Foods

 - whole turkey, less than 14 pounds, completely thawed

 - peanut oil, enough to cover turkey, see tips

 - Wash and dry the turkey well (water will cause it to splatter).

 - You may marinate the turkey; make sure it's completely dried before putting into the hot oil.